jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-07-30-how-to-implement-an-invitation-for-a-user-that-does-not-exist.md

   - dotNet
   - ideas
 title: How to implement an invitation for a user that does not exist
-type: trending
+type: epic

 ---
-I am creating an [application](https://www.vatahapp.com/) to improve the cooperation between trainers, players and sport enthusiasts.
-On one of the step I ran into a problem of inviting not existing people, at least in the system.
-Let allow to me to walk you thought the problems and its solution.
+User does not exist.
+I would like to invite him to a group.
+It the the problem I met on creating [application](https://www.vatahapp.com/) to improve the cooperation between trainers, players and sport enthusiasts.
+Allow me to walk you through the problems and their solution.

 ## Understand the process
 Before we go deeper with the technical problems and solution I will describe the process of invitation.